xwq610728213/SuccinctEdge/README.md

     cmake ./

-CMake version 3.14 is required.
-If there is a problem of library, please install [sdsl](https://github.com/simongog/sdsl-lite) manually. <br>
+CMake version 3.14 is required. [sdsl](https://github.com/simongog/sdsl-lite) already exists in `lib` and `ìnclude`, if there is a problem, please install manually. <br>

     make